 1. Target your audience

 Ask yourself this: who is your studio for?
 What kind of musicians or genres do plan on catering to?
 Are you strictly a rap producer?
 Do you want to record rock bands?
 Maybe you want to do a little bit of everything.
 Whatever the case, it’s good to have an identity before you even begin advertising your space.
-The more targeted you are, the more people you’ll reach, both through social media and traditional marketing.
+The more targeted you are, the more people you’ll reach, both through social media and traditional music marketing strategies.

 These days, outlets like Facebook and Instagram make it easy to hone in on specific demographics.
 When advertising your page or post, you can narrow your outreach for maximum impact.
 This includes age group, interests, region, and more.
 Find your niche and promote your recording studio.